 Internships provide students the opportunity to learn by doing real work and being productively engaged in the workplace.
 They may provide the opportunity to work in teams, work on a project, or rotate through a number of departments and job functions.

 Sustaining and growing Internships and all other work-based learning activities depend on maintaining positive relationships with the employers who are providing opportunities.
 These employers should be treated as valued customers and partners with frequent check-ins to address participation needs as they arise.

 Internships are one activity in the continuum of authentic work-based experiences provided to all students engaged in career-related programs or course of study in New York City Schools.

-Internships are recognized as an “accepted and valid WBL activity” by NYSED and the NYC DOE CTE for specific credit purposes.
+Internships are recognized as an “accepted and valid WBL activity” by NYSED and the New York City Public Schools for specific credit purposes.

 *In New York State, this includes certified work-based learning coordinators and others who facilitate, arrange and support work-based learning activities for students.

 Translating an internship to virtual settings is perhaps one of the more straightforward of all the Work-Based Learning activities, as long as the activity and tasks of the internship can be completed virtually.
 While internships are generally conducted in the workplace or with a partner organization, in some cases interns may engage in an internship virtually and connect to their internship host and team members electronically via telephone, Skype, Zoom, WebEx, Microsoft Teams or some other technology.
 There are also virtual simulations available where a learner can select a particular career or occupation, conduct online research and then address and complete one or more mock work assignments for review by a teacher or connector.